mmuratarat/mmuratarat.github.io/_pages/faq.md

 * Deletion: Linear array: O(n)
 * Insertion: Linear array: O(n) Dynamic array: O(n)

+There are two different types of access: *random access* and *sequential access*.
+Sequential access means reading the elements one by one, starting at the first element.
+Linked List can only do sequential access.
+If you want to read the 10th element of a linked list,  you have to read the first 9 elements and follow the links to the 10th element.
+Arrays can allow random access through indexing.
+This is the reason arrays are faster at reads.

 It takes O(n) time to find the element you want to delete.
 Then in order to delete it, you must shift all elements to the right of it one space to the left.
 The same case is valid for insertion.
 For searching, you have to traverse all the nodes.
 Indexing is O(1) because when you know the index of the element, you can access it easily.

 **Linked List**